Your Bendigo Moodle says the carer finished the manual handling module, but nothing stops them being rostered before they did

 Exactly what you get

 A learning system that connects to work: mandatory training tracked with expiry, completion feeding rostering so a worker whose training lapses is blocked from the shift, and audit-ready records for reviews.
-It integrates with HR software for credentials, internal tools for rostering, field service management software for care delivery, and business intelligence dashboards for compliance reporting.
+It integrates with HR software for credentials, internal tools for rostering, field service management software for care delivery, and business intelligence (BI) dashboards for compliance reporting.

 How to choose a developer in Bendigo